donschia/FetchXmlDetailsList/README.md

     "name": "Contract Name(BA)",
     "minWidth": 100,
     "data": {
-      "url": "[BASED365URL]/main.aspx?etc=1010&pagetype=entityrecord&id=[ID]"
+      "url": "[BASE_ENVIRONMENT_URL]/main.aspx?etc=1010&pagetype=entityrecord&id=[ID]"
     }
 ]
 ````
-## Dependency on dynamics-web-api
-For ease of use, this control uses the dynamics-web-api.
-You can reference the field name with the _Formatted suffix.  if you prefer to just use the out of the box xrm web api, you will have to use the full names in your columnLayoutJson.

 # Issues
+## Dynamics-Web-Api library initial set up issue
+For ease of use, this control can be switched to use the dynamics-web-api library.
+You can reference the field name with the _Formatted suffix.
+But the default is to just use the out of the box xrm web api.

 There seems to be an issue with the dynamics-web-api 3rd party library.
 This gives a strange crypto error.
-I was able to fix it by hacking the webpackConfig for pcf-scripts to tell it to ignore it.
+You can either use the out of the box Web Api, or you can fix it by hacking the webpackConfig.js for pcf-scripts to tell it to ignore it.

 ../FetchXmlDetailsList/blob/master/node_modules/pcf-scripts/webpackConfig.js#L61

 Change this: